pfreemantlm/dev-standard/Audit/Apps.md

 ## getScores

 Summarises all observations made into a set of "scores", for each App provided in the request.
 Provide a list (**"apps"**) of bundleID + store pairs for each app you want scores for, and the return value will contain the scores for numerous areas relating to the observations, along with the number of observations which have been used for scoring.
+The return value is sorted by Bundle ID.

 Example Input: